Gaza Talks Resume In Cairo As Suffering Worsens Under Israeli Campaign

 More warfare also risks major new escalations, with Iran still weighing retaliation for the assassination of Hamas leader Ismail Haniyeh on its territory last month.

-Fighting between Israel and Iranian-backed Hezbollah since Oct.
+Fighting between Israel and Hezbollah since Oct.
 7 has ramped up recently, including with Israeli strikes across southern Lebanon and into the Bekaa, and with more Hezbollah rocket fire into northern Israel.
-This article was generated from an automated news agency feed without modifications to text.

 Legal Disclaimer: